benbrastmckie/.config/README.md

 xmodmap ~/.config/.Xmodmap
 ```

-You can return to defaults by running:
+You can fine further help [here](git clone https://github.com/benbrastmckie/.config.git), and return to defaults by running:

 ```
 setxkbmap